ssbc/rooms2/docs/Participation/Joining.md

   1. The room accepts the connection from Alice and immediately grants her an [ssb-tunnel](https://github/ssbc/ssb-tunnel) address
   1. Alice has become an [internal user](../Stakeholders/Internal%20user.md)
 - **Community:**
-  1. An [internal user](../Stakeholders/Internal%20user.md), Bob, calls a muxrpc API (or perhaps dashboard action? #TODO) on the room server to create a one-time invite code, which the room server replies
+  1. An [internal user](../Stakeholders/Internal%20user.md), Bob, [signs into](../Setup/Sign-in%20with%20SSB.md) the room's [web dashboard](../Setup/Web%20Dashboard.md) where he creates a one-time invite code, which the dashboard provides (is it a string to copy-paste? is it a `ssb://` URI? is it like an alias web endpoint? #TODO)
   1. Bob informs an [external user](../Stakeholders/External%20user.md), Alice, of the invite code
   1. Alice consumes the invite code in their SSB app that supports being a room client
   1. The room checks whether the invite code is valid and has not yet been consumed